Skip to content

 Follow these steps to pinpoint the root cause of P0401:

-3. If the valve opens correctly, check the EGR passages in the intake manifold for carbon blockage
+4. If the valve opens correctly, probe the EGR passages and intake manifold galleries for carbon blockage that restricts flow downstream of the valve

-4. On DPFE-equipped vehicles (many Fords), test the DPFE sensor and its hoses for cracks or blockage
+5. On DPFE-equipped vehicles (many Fords), test the DPFE sensor and its two rubber hoses for cracks, blockage, or swapped connections that skew the flow reading

 How much does P0401 cost to fix?